lucko/spark-docs/docs/using-the-viewer.md

 If you specifically want to look for badly performing plugins or mods, the **sources** view may be useful.

-Click on the `view: all` button in the top menu bar to switch view modes.
+Click on the `👁️` view button in the top menu bar to switch view modes.
 In the sources view, a separate profiler tree will be shown for each plugin/mod.
 The tree is filtered and at the top level, shows all outgoing calls made by the source.

 ### Apply deobfuscation mappings